-Red Marsh School will adhere to the schools Online Safety Policy at all times and is committed to keeping children safe online.
+Red Marsh School will adhere to the online safety policy at all times and is committed to keeping children safe online.
 The school recognises that addressing online safety issues should form an integral part of the school's safeguarding arrangements.